-Set in 1933 prohibition era, there's little about this movie that feels like it's set in that era.
+Set in 1933 prohibition era, there's little about this movie that feels like it's set in that time.
 The movie sets, look like movie sets.
 The general feel is more of a detective novel or 1930's cop show than it is of any reality.
-It has and cast full of over the top performances, bad gangster slang and stereotypical accents.
+It has a cast full of over the top performances, bad gangster slang and stereotypical accents.

 If I had to compare Bloodrunners to any film, I'd compare it to A Vampire in Brooklyn.
 Not just the common vampire theme.
 Both movies were firmly stuck somewhere between trying to be comical and trying to be scary while successfully failing at both.
 It also has that awkward feeling A Vampire in Brooklyn had where you're not quite sure what to make of it but you don't like it.

 I think the biggest let down of all are the actresses in the movie.
 Women have come a long way since the 1930's.
 Much more so than men have.
 To see modern day women playing the part of a woman from another time, yet acting so little like the women of that era.
 It's a common disappointment in movies.

 I'm not sure what they were trying to do with the completely unnecessary flashbacks to war scenes.
 It was simultaneously over the top serious yet coming off comical.
 It actually reminded me of A Christmas Story when child Ralphy has a daydream of staying off burglars with his new Red Ryder carbine action, two-hundred shot range, model air rifle.
 Not what I want in a horror movie.
 Or even in a horror themed 1930's gangster movie satire which is what I felt this was.